rapidfuzz/RapidFuzz/docs/installation.md

 # Installation

 === "Python"
-    While there are several ways of install RapidFUzz, the recommended methods are either by using `pip`(the Python package manager) or `conda` (an open-source, cross-platform, package manager)
+    While there are several ways of install RapidFuzz, the recommended methods are either by using `pip`(the Python package manager) or `conda` (an open-source, cross-platform, package manager)